Data Sharing in the PRA

 - Any request for data which is in accordance with Rule 165 of the Land Registration Rules 2012 as above.
 The appropriate fee as set out in the Land Registration (Fees) Order 2012 is payable.

-- In accordance with the Regulations on the Re-use of Public Sector Information (S.I.
-No. 279 of 2005) the PRA may provide bulk data from the Land Register to third parties, subject to a licence and on payment of a fee.
+- In accordance with the Regulations on the Re-use of Public Sector Information, the PRA may provide bulk data from the Land Register to third parties, subject to a licence and on payment of a fee.
 Requests for the provision of data under this legislation are dealt with on a case by case basis to ensure that such data transfers are consistent with Section 2 (A)(d) of the Data Protection Acts 1988 & 2003

 - For the purposes of collecting the Local Property Tax, Revenue are entitled to seek information from “relevant persons”.
 The PRA is a relevant person under Section 153 of the Finance (Local Property Tax) Act 2012 and bulk data from the Register has been provided to the Revenue under this Act.